 Option #3: Hold onto your investment.
 Phoenix, Arizona and surrounding cities (Scottsdale, Carefree, Cave Creek, Fountain Hills, Tempe, Chandler, Mesa, Gilbert, Glendale, Peoria, and through Maricopa County Arizona) is one of the hottest real estate markets in the country.
 Home values continue to go up and last I heard the Phoenix metro area holds the fastest rising rents.

 The last and really the first step is choosing an agent.
 If you choose an agent to begin with then they will guide you through the process.
 It allows the agent to begin building repour with the tenants as well as yourself.

 A Realtor selling a home with tenants should be courteous.
 A Realtor should try to work with them and handle any and all showings through them.
 A Realtor should give the tenant 48+ hours’ notice (Or what was agreed upon) to enter.
 A Realtor should treat them like they treat any client.
-A tenant should access to the Realtor and his/her team 24/7.
+A tenant should have access to the Realtor and his/her team 24/7.
 And finally, the Realtor should understand the tenant’s position; also understand the seller’s position as I have been both in my life.